 Techniques are provided for the biophysical characterization of the structure, function and stability of biological macromolecules like proteins, nucleic acids, lipids and their complexes (Circular Dichroism, Differential Scanning Fluorescence, Differential Scanning Calorimetry, Dynamic Light Scattering, UV/Vis Spectrometry) and kinetic and thermodynamic parameters of their iteration (Microscale Thermophoresis, Surface Plasmon Resonance, Isothermal titration Calorimetry).

-Thermal shift assay is a thermodenaturation assay to monitor the thermal stability of proteins and investigate factors affecting this stability.
-This rapid and simple technique is used in high-throughputmode to screen optimalbuffer conditions, ligands, cofactors and drugs for purified proteins.
+Thermal shift assay is a thermodenaturation assay for monitoring the thermal stability of proteins and investigate factors affecting this stability.
+This rapid and simple technique is used in high-throughput mode to screen optimal buffer conditions, ligands, cofactors and drugs for purified proteins.
 Two methods to monitor protein denaturation are available: a differential scanning fluorimetry (DSF) method and a differential static light scattering method (DSLS).
-The optimization of proteins solubility and stability properties improvesthe success rate of their structural studies.
-Changes in the thermal stability of the protein–ligand or protein-peptide complexes relative to the stability of the protein alone allow to rapidly identify promising complexes for further structural characterization and to assign functions.
+The optimisation of proteins solubility and stability properties improvesthe success rate of structural studies.
+Changes in the thermal stability of the protein–ligand or protein-peptide complexes relative to the stability of the protein alone allow to rapidly identify promising complexes for further structural characterisation and to assign functions.

-Study the thermal stability of proteins and investigate buffer conditions, ligands, cofactors and drugs affecting this stability to rapidly identify promising protein formulation and complexes for further structural characterization.
+Studying the thermal stability of proteins and investigating buffer conditions, ligands, cofactors and drugs affecting this stability can be used to rapidly identify promising protein formulation and complexes for further structural characterisation.

 Biological phenomena in general involve molecular recognition on an intramolecular or intermolecular level.
 Intramolecular processes involve ligand binding and interaction between different types of macormolecules, as the interaction between proteins or protein and DNA or RNA.
 Protein folding is an example for intermolecular recognition.
-Understanding the interplay between structure and the energetics of their stability and the binding of other macromolecules or small compounds.
-Parameters describing the stability of such a system are the equilibrium constant of the free energy, as a sum of enthalpy and entropy.
-These parameters are temperature dependent through the heat capacity change.
+The parameter describing the stability of such a system is the equilibrium constant of the free energy, itself the sum of enthalpy and entropy which are temperature dependent through the heat capacity change.

-Modern calorimeters allow to directly measure the enthalpy and the heat capacity change, with high precision and a limited amount of sample material.
+Modern calorimeters allow direct measurements of the enthalpy and the heat capacity change, with high precision and a limited amount of sample material.
 The instrument measures the heat flux between the sample and reference chamber as a result of chemical reactions or physical changes.
 At constant pressure or volume these changes can be directly correlated to changes in enthalpy and heat capacity.
 Recorded thermogramms yield direct information about the stability of the protein sample and the effect of added compounds as ligands.
-In case of membrane proteins it is suitable to identify bound detergents.
+In the case of membrane proteins it is suitable to identify bound detergents.

 Two basic calorimetric concepts are used in structural biology: Differential Scanning Calorimetry (DSC) and Isothermal Titration Calorimetry (ITC).
 In DSC during constant heat increase of the sample temperature changes are monitored, whereas in ITC the power necessary in order to maintain an equal temperature between the sample and a reference cell is observed upon e.g. addition of a ligand.

-Circular dichroism (CD), the differential absorption of left- and right-handed circularly polarized light, is an excellent spectroscopic method for the study of the conformations adopted by proteins and nucleic acids in solution.
+Circular dichroism (CD), the differential absorption of left- and right-handed circularly polarised light, is an excellent spectroscopic method for studying conformations adopted by proteins and nucleic acids in solution.
 Although not able to provide detailed residue specific information, CD measurements have two major advantages: they can be recorded on relatively small amounts of material in a wide range of buffers and they allow to monitor any structural alterations.
 The CD is one of the best method:

 - to estimate the protein secondary structure content,